xingyaxuan/xingyaxuan/README.md

 🌱She is currently pursuing a doctoral degree at Fudan University.

-🌱Her current research direction is to use multi-source data for inversion of vegetation parameters.
+🌱Her research interests include inversion of vegetation parameters using multi-source data, edge computing, Internet of Things, and deep learning.

 Here is her published paper